-A money-market account (MMA) is a high-yielding savings account offered by an FDIC-insured institution.
-Make sure you don’t confuse a money-market deposit or savings account with a money-market mutual fund, sometimes just called a money-market fund.
-A money-market fund is required by law to invest in safe assets like low-risk securities, but it is not FDIC-insured.
-We do not recommend using a money-market fund for your emergency fund because of this lack of insurance.
+A money market fund is required by law to invest in safe assets like low-risk securities, but it is not FDIC-insured.
+We do not recommend using a money market fund for your emergency fund because of this lack of insurance.

 Credit unions have become increasingly popular in recent years.
 They are member-owned, not-for-profit financial organizations that offer many of the same services as banks.
 Since credit unions are not-for-profit, cooperative organizations, they are exempt from many of the state and federal taxes that traditional banks must pay.
 As a result, accounts at credit unions usually see much better interest rates.
 Each account is insured up to $250,000 by the National Credit Union Administration.
 Opening a credit union account as an emergency fund could be a very attractive option.

-There are two possible exceptions.
-First, there are some no-penalty CDs that allow you to take out your cash before the term of the CD expires without penalty.
-And second, the Ally Bank 5-year CD limits the penalty to just two-month’s worth of interest.
-Giving the higher rates that a 5-year CD pays, this relatively small penalty just may be worth the risk.
+There is one possible exception: there are some no-penalty CDs that allow you to take out your cash before the term of the CD expires without penalty.

-In a world where plastic credit cards dominate, it might seem outdated and silly to store physical cash in your home.
 Then again, if it gives you some peace of mind to have cash immediately available, you should at least try to hide the money out of sight.
-Here are a few options (hopefully thieves aren’t regular Moolanomy readers!):
+Here are a few options:

 - Put your cash in a ziplock bag, wrap it in aluminum foil and stash it among the frozen food.